googlefonts/fontra/README.md

 Fontra is an in-development browser-based Font editor.
 It consists of two main parts:

 - Fontra client — runs in the browser, written in JavaScript
-- Fontra server — runs locally or on a remote server, written in Python
+- Fontra server — runs locally or on a remote machine, written in Python

 ## Installing Fontra